 (4) Where, pursuant to section 35(5) of the Act, the Minister directs that any proposal for amendment of a management programme shall be brought to the notice of persons likely to be affected, section 35(4) of the Act and the provisions of this regulation apply as if the proposal were a proposal to establish a management programme for the first time.

-[Regulation 5 amended in Gazette 23 Nov 2010 p.
+[Regulation 5 amended: Gazette 23 Nov 2010 p.
 5861.]

 Part IV — General offences

-6. Interpretation
+6. Term used: waters

 For the purposes of this Part —